-This is where my over analysis of life in general kicks in.
-In my town, like yours probably, there are churches that have similar programs to yours.
-They all have bands, great facilities, etc. When kids don’t show up to our programs, I usually go through a check list in my brain of what could draw a student somewhere else:
+This is where over analysis of life can kick in.
+In your town, like mine, there are churches that have similar programs to yours.
+They all have bands, great facilities, etc. When kids didn’t show up to my programs, I usually went through a check list in my brain of what could draw a student somewhere else:

 - Charisma of the leader (How well they speak or interact with students)

 - Budget of the church (How much can they spend)

 - Organization (how well do they plan, execute, and market their program)

 It’s easy to look outside your own group and point fingers but you have to look at you own youth ministry and ask

 - Do we have a compelling vision and mission?